What to Consider when thinking about Music Lesson for Your Child

 10. Music is fun!

 Communicate with your child that music lessons and practice are joyful and fun.
-Learning to play an instrument enriches your child’s and your life by bringing the joy of music into your everyday life.
+Learning to play an instrument, making music, enriches your child’s and your life by bringing the joy of music into your everyday life.
 There may be times when practicing is challenging, but the pride in learning how to play and instrument and in sharing music with others is something that your child can take with them throughout their lives.